Teaching support from the UK’s largest provider of in-school maths tuition

-This article is part of a series published to help primary school teachers and leaders implement some of the insights and teaching techniques derived from Craig Barton’s bestselling book How I Wish I’d Taught Maths.
+This article is part of a series published to help primary school teachers and leaders implement some of the teaching techniques derived from Craig Barton’s bestselling book How I Wish I’d Taught Maths.
 Links to the other 5 articles appear at the end.

 If you’re short on time, just download the How I Wish I’d Taught Maths Crib Sheet which takes all the key points from all 6 blogs in a condensed form.